EduAgent/EduAgent/README.md

 #### TODO

-- Some variables in the codes are not exactly the same as depicted in the paper.
+- Some variables in the codes and datasets are not exactly the same as depicted in the paper.
 We will update them soon.